oclay1st/WFDB/README.md

 SingleSegementRecord record = SingleSegmentRecord.parse(path, filter);
 ```

-Parse and filter a single-segment record by singal indices:
+Parse and filter a single-segment record by signal indices:
 ```
 Path path = Path.of(...);
 Filter filter = new Filter.Builder().signals(new int[]{0, 1, 2}).build();